How to use WebISO to control access to web pages

 Note: WebISO only restricts HTTP access via our main web servers.
-See our documentation on restricting access to web pages for information on how to protect web pages from regular AFS and anonymous FTP access.
-You will need to restrict all three types of access (HTTP, AFS, & FTP) in order to fully protect your pages.
+See our documentation on restricting access to web pages for information on how to protect web pages from regular AFS access.
+You will need to restrict all three types of access (HTTP, & AFS) in order to fully protect your pages.

 WebISO does not require any specific plug-in to work.
 However, to use WebISO with your browser, you will need to enable cookies.

 How to configure a .htaccess file to use WebISO